Metal Slug 3

-is a run and gun video game developed by SNK.
-It was originally released in 2000 for the Neo-Geo MVS arcade platform as the sequel to Metal Slug 2/Metal Slug X. The music of the game was developed by Noise Factory.
+is a 2000 run and gun video game developed and published by SNK for the Neo Geo arcade and home systems.
+It is the sequel to Metal Slug 2/Metal Slug X. The music of the game was developed by Noise Factory.

-The game was ported to the PlayStation 2, Xbox, Microsoft Windows, iOS, Android, Wii, PlayStation Portable, PlayStation 3, PlayStation 4, PlayStation Vita, and Nintendo Switch.

 The game adds several features to the gameplay of the original Metal Slug and Metal Slug 2, such as weapons and vehicles, as well as introducing branching paths into the series.
 It received generally positive reviews.

 Gameplay

 Arcade version screenshot, showing Eri riding the Slugnoid to battle Huge Hermit.

 The gameplay mechanics are the same as in previous Metal Slug games; the player must shoot constantly at a continual stream of enemies in order to reach the end of each level.
 At this point, the player confronts a boss, who is usually considerably larger and tougher than regular enemies.
 On the way through each level, the player can find numerous weapon upgrades and "Metal Slug" tanks.
 The tank is known as the SV-001 ("SV" stands for Super Vehicle), which increases the player's offense and considerably adds to their defense.

 In addition to shooting, the player can perform melee attacks by using a knife and/or kicking.
 The player does not die by coming into contact with enemies, and correspondingly, many of the enemy troops have melee attacks.
 Much of the game's scenery is destructible, and occasionally, this reveals extra items or power-ups.

 During the course of a level, the player encounters prisoners of war (POWs), who, if freed, offer the player bonuses in the form of random items or weapons.
 At the end of each level, the player receives a scoring bonus based on the number of freed POWs.
 If the player dies before the end of the level, the tally of freed POWs reverts to zero.

 A new feature in Metal Slug 3 is the branching path system; in most missions, there are forking paths from which the player must choose one, each with their own obstacles, and each of varying length and difficulty.
 All paths eventually lead to the same boss battle, but the player may have different equipment, and may have rescued more or fewer POW's depending on their choice of path.